TysonStanley/furniture/README.md

 The package is most useful in conjunction with other tidy tools to get data cleaned/tidied and start exploratory data analysis.
 I recommend using packages such as `library(dplyr)`, `library(tidyr)`, and `library(ggplot2)` with `library(furniture)` to accomplish this.

+The most important function--`table1`--is simply built for both exploratory descriptive analysis and communication of findings.
+See vignettes or [tysonstanley.github.io](tysonstanley.github.io) for several examples of its use.